-Life Link III was formed in 1985 as one of the first non-profit consortiums in the country to transport critically ill patients by helicopter.
+Life Link III was formed in 1985 as one of the first nonprofit consortiums in the country to transport critically ill patients by helicopter.
 The company has always focused on clinical excellence and is an early adopter in bringing new technology to critical care.
 In 1974, the company (then known as Bio Medical Research Associates, or BMRA), was a pioneer in the industry by providing intra-aortic balloon pump support, Swan-Ganz and other hemodynamic monitoring services to hospitals.
 In 1985, BMRA was purchased by Abbott Northwestern Hospital (Allina Health), St. Paul Ramsey Medical Center (HealthPartners®) and the University of Minnesota (Fairview Health Services), and became Life Link III.

-Today, Life Link III operates eight helicopter bases located throughout Minnesota and Wisconsin.
+Today, Life Link III operates eleven helicopter bases located throughout Minnesota and Wisconsin.
 Helicopter and airplane services are available 24/7, providing on-scene emergency response and inter-facility transport.
 Life Link III’s transportation services are accredited by CAMTS (Commission on Accreditation of Medical Transportation Systems), ensuring the highest standards of quality and safety are met on every transport.

-BRMA was a pioneer in the industry by providing intra-aortic balloon pump support, Swan-Ganz and other hemodynamic monitoring services to hospitals.
+BMRA was a pioneer in the industry by providing intra-aortic balloon pump support, Swan-Ganz and other hemodynamic monitoring services to hospitals.

-To better serve the needs of a growing population, airplane ambulance was added to provide care to those who needed it
+To better serve the needs of a growing population, an airplane ambulance was added to provide care to those who needed it

 BMRA was purchased by Abbott Northwestern Hospital (Allina Health), St. Paul Ramsey Medical Center (HealthPartners®) and the University of Minnesota (Fairview Health Services), and became Life Link III.